Police charge 8 in Cobbs Creek mass shooting

 - Jalen Mickens with two counts of murder, criminal conspiracy, four counts of aggravated assault, and related offenses for a mass shooting at the 100 block of South 60th Street in 2021, along with a non-fatal shooting in the 6000 block of Walton Avenue, and two counts of attempted murder and criminal conspiracy for the shootings of two people at the 1600 block of South 54th Street, all on July 4, 2021.

-- Calvin Gatewood will be charged with gun crimes as well as four counts of criminal conspiracy, and related offenses.
+- Calvin Gatewood faces charges of gun crimes as well as four counts of criminal conspiracy and related offenses.

-- Nasir Wells will be charged with murder, conspiracy, and related offenses for the March 2021 killing of 15-year-old Antonio Walker; aggravated assault, conspiracy, and related offenses for the Jan.
-21, 2021 shooting on Parrish Street; in addition to gun crimes and conspiracy.
+- Nasir Wells faces charges of murder, conspiracy and related offenses for the killing of Walker; aggravated assault, conspiracy, and related offenses for the Jan.
+21, 2021, shooting on Parrish Street; in addition to gun crimes and conspiracy.

-- Ahmir Johnson, who is an alleged co-conspirator and son of Kimberly Johnson, will be charged with two counts of gun crimes and criminal conspiracy, as well as attempted murder and related offenses for an April 2021 non-fatal shooting on the 1100 block of Divinity Street.
+- Ahmir Johnson, who is an alleged co-conspirator and son of Kimberly Johnson, faces two counts of gun crimes and criminal conspiracy, as well as attempted murder and related offenses for an April 2021 non-fatal shooting on the 1100 block of Divinity Street.

-- Palmer explained that the shootings sometimes start as the result of social media posts, especially after other shootings in the city.
+Palmer said the shootings sometimes started as the result of social media posts, especially after other shootings in the city.

-Krasner added that new funding for the crime lab will allow authorities to work on crimes quicker and arrest more people involved in the city’s shootings.
+Krasner added that new funding for the crime lab will allow authorities to work on crimes quicker and arrest more people involved in shootings.

 (0) comments